What Knots Knot Knots

 Historic view of Ternate (c.
 1600) showing kite fishing.
 Source: Van Neck & Warwijck's "Second Voyage" (1598–1600), via Stefan Dietrich, Hakluyt Society (2012).

-Thato Toeba is an artist, lawyer, and social science researcher working between Maseru (Lesotho) and Amsterdam.
-They work with mixed-media photomontage and assemblage, examining how Black life is represented and manipulated in historical and contemporary archives.
+Thato Toeba is an artist, legal scholar, and social science researcher, working between Maseru (Lesotho) and Amsterdam.
+Their work encompasses mixed-media photomontage and assemblage, through which they examine how Black life is represented and manipulated in historical and contemporary archives.
 Toeba was a resident at the Rijksakademie (2023–2025) and received the FNB Art Prize in 2025.
-Their work is included in the collections of Autograph London and the Victoria and Albert Museum.
+Their work is held in the collections of Autograph London and the Victoria and Albert Museum.

 Yeb Wiersma is a multidisciplinary artist living and working in Amsterdam and Arpino (Italy).
 She studied at the Gerrit Rietveld Academie and continued her studies at the Jan van Eyck Academie.
 Her practice explores the migrating relationships between interconnected subjects, with a focus on the body, ecology, and the boundary between human and non-human.